grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 ---

 ### Introduction
-Sharing a file across devices is painful.
+Copying a file across devices is painful.
 You're on your phone, but you want to access a file that's on your laptop.
 How do you do it?
 What about the other way around?
 What about copying any file between any of your devices?
 I asked my dad how he copies a file from his phone to his computer, and he replied with: "through mail attachments, or I use WeTransfer if it's too big.".
 If you had asked me 5 years ago, I would've said: "through Dropbox".
 Obviously, all fair solutions to this common problem, but I want to make it a little harder.
 Instead, I'll be looking for the easiest and laziest way, to copy a file between devices.
 On top of that, I'll add a couple of rules:

 1. I can't use an account from an existing online service (like Dropbox, Google Drive, WeTransfer, email drafts, etc.).
 2. It needs to be useable for a non-technical person